 Comprehension

-Direction: You have passages with 5 questions in each passage.
+Direction: In the following questions, you have brief passages with 5/10 questions following each passage.
 Read the passages carefully and choose the best answer to each question out of the four alternatives.

 PASSAGE